-If I sell unofficial merchandise outside sporting grounds what rights will I be infringing?
+Am I allowed to sell unofficial merchandise outside sporting grounds?

-The selling of merchandise outside sporting grounds is big business as many people will wish to purchase something to remember the day and will not wish to pay the prices which are charged by the official outlets.
+Selling cheaper sports merchandise outside sporting grounds is big business.
+Fans want to buy something to remember the day, but don’t want to pay the prices charged by official outlets.

-This is particularly common when attending football matches within the UK as often the roads leading to the stadiums are covered with stalls selling merchandise with the clubs name on it but which has nothing to do with the official brand of the club.
+This is particularly common for football matches in the UK, with stalls outside the grounds selling merchandise bearing the club’s name – but which has nothing to do with the official brand of the club.

-What kind of merchandise is commonly sold outside football grounds?
+What merchandise is commonly sold outside football grounds – and what’s the problem?

-- The use of the official club name
+- The use of the official club badge and or name

 - The use of a club nickname